mojomanphx/BlackJack-school-project/README.md

      - Minimized and Maximized to ensure container structure remained in tact.
    * Finally debugged any runtime issues

-  ### b.
-Game Preparation
+  ### B. Game Preparation
    **_This portion of the project involved getting the game board set-up for player interaction._**

    **_Problems identified_**

    **Loading deck of cards and assigning value, suite and number to each card.**
-   * I used three arrays; two of those were relational arrays to represent the four suites of cards, and the final was for any card that was used within the game.
+   * I used two arrays; one of those represents the deck of cards, and the final was for any card that was used within the game.
    * Created a function to look at string value for choosen card and return value for that card.
+   * if statement to assign suite dependent upon which array location of the unique value.

    **_Ensuring only unique cards are offered to player and dealer._**

    *_Created function to set unique element within my program._*
-   * do While loop to continue to choose a random element as long as control is not met.**
+   * do While loop to continue to choose a random element as long as control is not met.
-   * nested within do while created for loop to traverse array of used elements.**
+   * nested within do while created for loop to traverse array of used elements.
    * nested within for loop is an If else statement to analyze random and used elements
      - _if found within the used element array it will choose a new element and repeat process._
      - _if not found in used element array the loop control is changed and returns unique element to game._

    #### **This will continue to run choosing random numbers until a unique number is achieved.**

-    _

-  c.
-Game Function
+  ### C. Game Function

+  **_This portion of the project was mainly bringing the previous two sections together to function upon user interaction with the game board._**

+  _This was accomplished by creating a function that called the unique element function and assigned appropriate suite._
+  _Program then adjusts game board

-  d.
-Player Scoring
+  ### d.
+Scoring